 - Enter the Student Rec Center through the main entrance on 15th Ave. and follow the directional signage and spacing guidelines posted throughout.
 You can access the facility using either your UO ID or by downloading and installing the UO PE and Rec app on your phone and adding your ID card there.
 Biometric hand scanning has been temporarily halted until further notice.

-- Individuals are required to wear face coverings that cover the nose and mouth at all times within the Student Rec Center and all PE and Rec facilities, as well as outdoors when six foot distancing cannot be maintained.
-See note below about safely exercising with a face covering.
+- Individuals are required to wear face coverings that fully cover their nose and mouth at all times while visiting the Student Rec Center and all other indoor and outdoor PE & Rec facilities.

 - Bring your own water bottle.
 Water bottle fill stations are available throughout the facility, but drinking fountains will remain closed.